Crash Prediction Module

 The CPM can provide input for scoping improvement projects on existing roadways, comparing the relative safety performance of design alternatives, and assessing the safety cost-effectiveness of design decisions.

-IHSDM also includes an Economic Analysis (EA) Tool, which allows IHSDM users to do economic analyses within IHSDM, using CPM evaluation results (i.e., crash frequencies and severities).
+IHSDM also includes an Economic Analyses (EA) Tool, which allows IHSDM users to do economic analyses within IHSDM, using CPM evaluation results (i.e., crash frequencies and severities).
 The EA Tool applies to all facility types currently covered by the CPM.